 One of us went on to a major movie career, Pete Boyle.
 When hanging out with him over coffee I learned that he was from Philadelphia.
 “Hey!”
 I exclaimed to him, “are you connected to Uncle Pete Boyle on KYW-TV?”
 I had seen some kids’ shows with Uncle Pete as the host around the same time that Ernie Kovacs was starring in his shows on the same station.
 “He’s my dad,” he smiled happily.

 In 1963 there were two more stage roles.
 The small one was at Equity Library Theatre, producing a farce by Arthur Wing Pinero, The Magistrate; I played a French waiter, Isadore.

 That also called for me to sing a song by John Duffy who emerged later as a celebrated, much-awarded composer.
 The production ran just nine performances, the standard for shows at ELT.

-Lots of agents were always invited for productions at E. L.T. considered amounted one of New York’s best showcases for emerging talent.
-It was a way that agents could spot someone whose career they thought might go places, with the agents fostering and promoting such clients from whose earnings the agents would earn their keep.
+Lots of agents were always invited for productions at E. L.T., considered one of New York’s best showcases for emerging talent.
+It was a way that agents could spot someone whose career they thought might go places, with the agents fostering and promoting such clients, from whose earnings the agents would earn their keep.

 The pay was Spartan; it was another non-Equity show.
 Several of us in the cast were in Equity, but Equity waived the rules.
-I did get to eat free avro lemon soup, stuffed grape leaves, skanokopita and baklava because we rehearsed above an 8th Avenue Greek restaurant owned by a friend of the Nords.
+I did get to eat free avro lemon soup, stuffed grape leaves, spanakopita, and baklava because we rehearsed above an Eighth Avenue Greek restaurant owned by a friend of the Nords.

 Taking the opening night at the Fashion Institute of Technology on West 27th Street, the house was jammed with Greeks and near-Greeks, dressed, of course, in their finest robes.
 Boisterous enthusiasm.
 They loved me.
 I got a standing ovation.
 So did everyone else.
 We were a hit.